stfc/janus-core/docs/source/developer_guide/get_started.rst

 .. note::

-    MACE must be installed for tests to run successfully.
-All other MLIPs are optional.
+    Since many tests check against specific calculation outputs, the ``mace`` extra is required for most tests to run successfully. ``chgnet`` is also required for ``test_descriptors.py``.

+    All other extras are optional, as tests that depend on these will be skipped if the import fails.

 Alternatively, tests can be run in separate virtual environments using ``tox``::